Azasakhe/Netflix/Dev.-basic-info.md

 The ESN is a serial that _could_ contains information about the device in use, and can influence the resolutions.

-- Some videos also seem to be influenced by the producers
+- Some videos are also influenced by the producers
 - Others things!? we hope no..

 <sup>